tkych/donuts/README.markdown

 && makes a graph by bundling some nodes, edges and graphs.
 $$ outputs an image of the graph.

-The goal of donuts is to draw graphes in lispic way of thinking.
+The goal of donuts is to draw graphs in lispic way of thinking.

-For more details, see index.html(Under translation) or index-j.html(Japanease) in doc directory.
+For more details, see index(Under translation) or index-ja(Japanease) in doc directory.

 ## Version

-The Current version of the donuts is 0.2.8 (beta).
+The Current version of the donuts is 0.3.0 (beta).

 ## Dependencies

-* [Graphviz](http://www.graphviz.org/) by AT&T Research Labs
+* [Graphviz](http://www.graphviz.org/) by AT&T Labs

 * [cl-ppcre](http://weitz.de/cl-ppcre/) by Dr. Edmund Weitz